 The Town of Krum

-A town ruled by the Gartleby brothers.
-What will the Party find here?
+A town once ruled by three henchmen linked to the Gartleby brothers.

 Note: All this information is about 150 years out of date

 The Gartleby brothers began pressuring the Arborn clan to let them onto the island to begin logging.
 Under pressure from the other clans (after all, wood is a very important resource which is limited on some of the islands), the Arborn clan relented, letting the brothers set up small logging sites for heavily managed and restricted logging activities.
 The Druids did NOT like this.
 Realising what a gold mine this island was (the wood is far better quality than standard) the Gartleby brother’s influence spread.
 Their logging activities increased and thus began a (relatively peaceful) civil war on the Island of Arboretia – the Arborn Clan vs the Druids.
 When Beatrice left, it was all believed to be over.
 But something must have gone wrong…

 The Five Priestesses of Arboretia